 Most of the arc flash studies done today use commercially available software that calculates arcing energy using the algorithm presented in IEEE-1584.
 The software performs a short circuit calculation to determine available bolted fault current.
 Once the arcing current is derived from the bolted fault current, the arcing current is then used to calculate fault-clearing time.
 Finally, the arcing energy is calculated using IEEE-1584 formulae.

 Arcing energy essentially depends on arcing current and fault clearing time.
 An increase in arcing current will cause higher energy, providing that fault clearing time is constant.
-An example of that is shown Figure 1.
 However, arcing current often falls in the I2t region of solid state protective devices.
-Such a case is shown in Figure 2.
 Here, if arcing current is reduced, fault clearing time will increase, which will cause an increase in arcing energy.